DBuit/hass-home-remote/README.md

 ]
 ```

-The first tab / page in the app has a different view.
+The first tab / page in the frontend can have a different view, it is like a homepage it's the starting point and can show more information than a default page if you want.
 - It can show the weather
-- Show how which entities are on
+- Show how much entities are on/in use
 - Can display today/tomorrows calendar events
-- And you can define custom rules for messages/notes
+- And you can define custom rules for messages/notes (they are a kind of notifications)

 To show these things you must add some json to the first tab/page you put in your configuration.json file
+Below is an example and I have commented again.

 ```
 [